Home About Us Blog Photos Meditation Landcare Links Contact

 At the same time he was making contact with other like-minded people who were interested in intentional communities and shared a vision of community and spiritual life.

-During the initial stages of purchasing the land and setting up the community legal structure, Bhakta, Agata and Anurati acted as trustees for Gondwana.
+During the initial stages of purchasing the land and setting up the community legal structure, Charlie Walker, and Ron & Shirley Gould acted as trustees for the Gondwana Sanctuary development.

 Some Key Dates

-31st December 1986 – The first shareholders (Bhakta, Aparimit and Agata) commenced living on the Gondwana property prior to purchase, under a license agreement with the owner.
+31st December 1986 – The first shareholders commenced living on the Gondwana property prior to purchase, under a license agreement with the owner.

-22nd June 1987 – Approval by shareholders of Gondwana Sanctuary Pty Ltd for the allocation of residential sites of the proposed Multiple Occupancy.
+22nd June 1987 – Approval by shareholders of Gondwana Sanctuary Pty Ltd of the allocation of residential sites of the proposed Multiple Occupancy.

-8th October 1987 – Purchase completion of the property by Gondwana Sanctuary Pty Ltd. The delayed completion was due to the need to wait until separate titles had been obtained by Albert Hancock for his land subdivision.
+8th October 1987 – Purchase completion of the property by Gondwana Sanctuary Pty Ltd. The delayed completion was due to delays by Byron Shire Council in approving separate titles for Albert Hancock's land subdivision.

 The Early Gondwana Community